Honey Bee Colonies

 When do bees swarm?

-When the existing colony is large and it's time to split it and establish a new colony, the queen achieves this by swarming.
+When the existing colony is large and it's time to split it and establish a new colony, this is achieved by swarming.
 When the time is right, a new queen is produced in a colony, so there are now 2 queens.

-It's actually the original queen who takes off with part of the colony, to start a new one, leaving the new queen behind with the rest of the colony.
+It's actually the original queen who takes off with part of the colony, to start a new one elsewhere, leaving the new queen behind with the rest of the colony.

 Workers: